IvanBega/cmse830_fds/Midterm/README.md

-# Final Project ReadMe
+# Heart Disease Prediction Dashboard

+An interactive Streamlit application for predicting heart disease risk using clinical data, country-level statistics, and socioeconomic indicators.
+This comprehensive tool enables data exploration, feature engineering, machine learning modeling, and result visualization in a user-friendly interface.

 ## App Link

 The website is available at the link: https://ivanbega-cmse830-fds-midtermmain-ah7g5v.streamlit.app/

-## Heart Disease Prediction Dashboard

-An interactive Streamlit application for predicting heart disease risk using clinical data, country-level statistics, and socioeconomic indicators.
-This comprehensive tool enables data exploration, feature engineering, machine learning modeling, and result visualization in a user-friendly interface.

 ## The Datasets